Linuxfabrik/lfops/roles/postgresql_server/README.md

 `postgresql_server__version`

-* Specifies the PostgreSQL version to install (use only the major version number like `'14'`.
+* Specifies the PostgreSQL version to install from the official PostgreSQL Yum Repository (use only the major version number like `'17'`.
 The latest minor version is used).
-Set this when using the official PostgreSQL Repo.
+Leave it empty to install the `postgresql-server` package of the distribution instead.
 * Type: String.
 * Default: `''`